Quantum Computing for Query Containment of Conjunctive Queries: Details omitted in Section

 where $i{+}1$ comes from the number of rows in the bit-matrix.

 Analogously, the probability for \emph{2-chain to $i$-star} can be computed with a row-length of 3, which leads to because in half of the eight possible 3-bit row-vectors, the row has at most one 1.

 Investigating only non-positive states (which is expressed in the following by using a conditional probability: $p(...|\neg\text{pos})$), we can further analyze their proportions.
 Since each row contains at most one 1, each row $\vvary_\ell$ can be interpreted as a mapping of the node $\vvary_\ell$, either to nothing (zero vector) or to one of the variables $\vvarz_k$ from \emph{2-cycle} or \emph{2-chain}, respectively. \\ In the case of \emph{2-cycle to $i$-chain}, the state is negative if at least two consecutive nodes from the $i$-chain are mapped to opposite nodes from the 2-cycle.
-Abstractly, we can think of having an alphabet $\Sigma\deff\{0,L,R\}$ and the language $\mathbf{L}_{i}\deff \Sigma^{i+1}\cap(*(LR|RL)*)$ containing all words of length $i{+}1$ that contain the sub-word $LR$ or $RL$, which represents the portion of neg states.
-The size of that language can be computed (see \url{https://oeis.org/A193519}; accessed 2025/12/02) and the resulting fraction is given by which approaches 1.
-Therefore, the opposite portion of zero states approaches 0. \\ In the case of \emph{2-chain to $i$-star}, a state has a negative value if the central node $\vvary_0$ of the $i$-star is mapped to either $\vvarz_0$ or $\vvarz_1$ of the 2-chain, and if at least one of the other nodes is mapped to $\vvarz_1$ or $\vvarz_2$, respectively.
-Given a correct mapping of the central node, each other node has a probability of $\frac{3}{4}$ to not follow suit.
-So the fraction of zero states, given that each row has at most one 1, can be computed by
+Abstractly, we can think of having an alphabet $\Sigma\deff\{N,L,R\}$ and the language $\mathbf{L}_{i}\deff \Sigma^{i+1}\cap(*(LR|RL)*)$ containing all words of length $i{+}1$ that contain the sub-word $LR$ or $RL$, which represents the portion of neg states.
+The size of that language can be computed (see \url{https://oeis.org/A193519}; accessed 2025/12/02) and is given by